malik111110/sentient-core-optimisation/.documents/hackathon/llama3/LLAMA3_MODEL_GUIDE.md

 ## 3. Available Models and Variants

-Llama 3 is available in two main parameter sizes, each with pre-trained and instruction-tuned versions:
+Llama 3 is available in several parameter sizes, each with pre-trained and instruction-tuned versions.

-*   **Llama 3 8B:**
+*   **Llama 3 8B & 70B (April 2024):**
-    *   Designed for efficient deployment and development, potentially on consumer-grade GPUs.
+    *   The initial release, providing a highly efficient 8B model and a powerful 70B model for large-scale applications.
-    *   Available as `Meta-Llama-3-8B` (pre-trained) and `Meta-Llama-3-8B-Instruct` (instruction-tuned).
+    *   Available as `Meta-Llama-3-8B-Instruct` and `Meta-Llama-3-70B-Instruct`.

+*   **Llama 3.2 (Announced 2024):**
+    *   Introduced lightweight models designed specifically to run on edge devices like phones and tablets.
+    *   Focuses on enabling on-device AI experiences.

-*   **Llama 3 70B:**
+*   **Llama 3.3 (Announced 2024):**
-    *   Targeted for large-scale, AI-native applications requiring maximum capability.
-    *   Available as `Meta-Llama-3-70B` (pre-trained) and `Meta-Llama-3-70B-Instruct` (instruction-tuned).
+    *   A continuation of the family, with models like `Llama-3.3-70B-Instruct` offering further refinements and capabilities.

 **Input/Output:** All Llama 3 models currently accept text input and generate text and code as output.